 Arthritis relief

-Arthritis occurs when the joints in your body become inflamed and swollen.
-This can lead to joint pain and joint stiffness.
-Flax seed contains the omega 3 fatty acid ALA which can help to reduce inflammation in the body.
+Arthritis occurs when the joints in your body become inflamed and swollen, leading to joint pain and stiffness.
+Flax seed contains the omega-3 fatty acid ALA, which can help reduce inflammation in the body.
 This potent anti-inflammatory can provide arthritis relief.

 Boost mood

-Flax seeds contain omega 3 fatty acids which improve your mood naturally.
+Flax seeds contain omega-3 fatty acids, which improve your mood naturally.
 The omega 3s can be used to treat bipolar disorder, depression, and anxiety.
-The omega 3s also help reduce inflammation in the brain and help the body create neurotransmitters, which can help regulate and stabilize the mood.
+The omega 3s also help reduce inflammation in the brain and help the body create neurotransmitters, which can help regulate and stabilize mood.

 Blood pressure reduction

 Flax seeds can naturally lower your blood pressure reading.
-On average, regular consumption of flax seed can decrease both your systolic and diastolic readings by about 10 mmHg.
-For those who are currently taking blood pressure medicines, the effects of flax seed on blood pressure are even greater.
+On average, regular flax seed consumption can decrease your systolic and diastolic readings by about 10 mmHg.
+For those currently taking blood pressure medicines, the effects of flaxseed on blood pressure are even more significant.

 Cancer protection